-John Tyler Community College is a two-year, public institution of higher education and is the fifth largest of the 23 community colleges in Virginia.
+John Tyler Community College is a public institution of higher education and is the fifth largest of the 23 community colleges in Virginia.
 It is named after John Tyler, the 10th president of the United States of America.

 The College primarily serves the residents of Amelia, Charles City, Chesterfield, Colonial Heights, Dinwiddie, Hopewell, Petersburg, Prince George, Surry and Sussex.